carefree0910/carefree-drawboard/examples/caption_and_diffusion/README.md

 ---

-This example implements an Image Captioning plugin and a Stable Diffusion plugin with `carefree-drawboard` 🎨.
+This example implements an `ImageCaptioning` plugin and a `StableDiffusion` plugin with `carefree-drawboard` 🎨.
 It mainly shows the potential of `carefree-drawboard` 🎨 to integrate various multimodal models together.

 > * For example, we can first generate a caption of a given image, then use this caption to generate a new image using the Stable Diffusion model.
 In this way, we can generate variation images for any given image!
 > * See [Details](#Details) for more details.